Does my homeowners insurance cover termite damage?

 Check your policy to understand exactly what may or may not be covered.

 Scientists at North Carolina State University estimate it typically takes three to eight years for termites to cause appreciable damage.
-Termites don't only destroy wood, they can also destroy cloth, carpets and paper.
+Termites don't only destroy wood, they can also destroy cloth, carpet and paper.

 While home insurance won't typically cover damage from termites or other pests — like rodents —there are measures you can take to help prevent infestations in the first place.